edalgrin/notes/portal.md

 # Java HotSpot(TM) 64-Bit Server VM (build 25.152-b16, mixed mode)
 ```

+#### Using the Open JDK

+In theory, you may be able to use the [Open JDK](https://jdk.java.net/) 11 with Liferay, installed with Homebrew (`brew cask install java`).
+In practice I found that the version that it currently installs produces an error message ("Please use Java 1.8.") when you attempt to build.
+If you already have this JDK installed on your system you may have to remove it (`brew cask uninstall java`) and install the Oracle version as described above instead.

 ### nodejs

 Open your browser and visit [this](https://nodejs.org/en/download/) URL.